Fra0013To/GINN/README.md

 problem in underground networks of fractures.
 In more recent works, GINNs have been applied also to classification tasks (e.g., detection of points near to discontinuity interfaces of functions, see https://arxiv.org/abs/2401.13652).

 **SPARSE AND DENSE OPERATIONS:** sparse implementation of GI layers has been introduced after http://arxiv.org/abs/2403.13781 (March 2024) and is currently available!
 The dense implementation of the original GI layers' paper is still present in the repository, but it is deprecated.

+**NOVEL EDGE-WISE GI LAYERS:** Edge-wise layer implementation is now available, introduced after _Edge-Wise Graph-Instructed Neural Networks_, (_under submission_, September 2024).
+The implementation of EWGI layer is based on the old, dense, GI layer implementation (v1.0 of this repository).
+Sparse, versatile, implementation of EWGI layers will be available soon.

 ![Example of GINN](https://www.mdpi.com/mathematics/mathematics-10-00786/article_deploy/html/images/mathematics-10-00786-g005-550.jpg)